A Novel Light Field Coding Scheme Based on Deep Belief Network & Weighted Binary Images for Additive Layered Displays: Experiments

-For experimental validation of our proposed compression scheme, we used several real light fields \textit{Bunny, Jelly Beans} from the Standford Light Field Archive~\cite{vaish2008new} and synthetic light field \textit{Dice} from Synthetic Light Field Archive~\cite{marwah2013compressive}.
-BLOCK I of Figure~\ref{Pipeline} takes the entire light field data producing the optimised additive layer pattern.
-The additive layer patterns are transformed into a scalable weighted binary representation, where a DBN compresses them into latent space data in BLOCK II with variable bitrate support.
-It is encoded using AVC generating a compressed bitstream.
-In BLOCK III, the compressed bitstream is decoded and reconstructed into the original light field.
+To evaluate the performance of the proposed scheme, we perform experiments on both real and synthetic light fields.
+We choose $Amethyst$, $Bunny$, and $Jelly Beans$ light fields from the Stanford Light Field Archive~\cite{vaish2008new} as well as the $Boxes$~\cite{honauer2017dataset}, $Dice$, $Dragon$ and $Bunnies$~\cite{marwah2013compressive} synthetic light fields.
+As illustrated in BLOCK I of Fig.~\ref{Pipeline}, we take the complete light field data as input to generate an optimized additive layer patterns.
+The additive layer patterns are represented as scalable weighted binary maps, which are compressed using Deep Belief Networks in BLOCK II with variable bitrate support.
+The compressed data is further encoded using HEVC to generate an encoded bitstream, which was subsequently decoded and reconstructed back into the complete light field in BLOCK III.

-\subsubsection{Implementation Details}
+\subsection{Implementation Details}